hesbon-osoro/repetition-spotter/README.md

 Be able to download analysis results (in the original format, or save as option)

 Make semantic analysis work as expected from reference html

+Improve the UI/UX of the application

+Improve the performance of the application

+Improve the accessibility of the application

+Improve the security of the application

+Improve the scalability of the application

+Improve the maintainability of the application